katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 {: .language-bash}

 > ## Warning!
-> If you do not create the directory on your local computer before creating the container, the directory is created automatically but with the wrong user/group.
-When starting the container, you will get a message
+> If you do not create the directory on your local computer before creating the container, the directory will be created automatically at the container start but with the wrong user/group.
+You would get a message
 > ~~~
 > cannot make directory CMSSW_7_6_7 Permission denied
 > ~~~